bennoloeffler/decision-konsent/README.md

 1. tests of all routes
 1. all data as subscription (especially the "active konsent")
 1. remove error after 20 seconds
-1. provide a websocket notify api that is easy to implement in other languages: json
+1. ok provide a websocket notify api that is easy to implement in other languages: json
-   {"id" 17}
+   ok {"id" 17}
 1. provide spec for API (swagger)
 1. provide spec for konsent data